Skip to main content

-UpToDate only supports Internet Explorer (IE) versions 7-10 and the latest versions of Chrome, Firefox, Opera, and Safari
+UpToDate only supports the latest browser versions (IE, Chrome, Firefox, Opera, Safari).

 UpToDate is a full-text resource supporting clinical decision-making in the field of internal medicine and its subspecialties.
 It provides options for diagnosis and management, including the efficacy, doses, and interactions of individual drugs, and includes a section for patients.
 Content is peer-reviewed and updated every four months.

 The use of images from UpToDate is permitted in presentations for the purpose of teaching.
 List UpToDate as the source and use the “Export to PowerPoint” feature to ensure all of the appropriate copyright information is included with the slide.
 Explicit permission is required to use images for the purpose of publication or in any commercial endeavor.